JuliaDynamics/Agents.jl/docs/src/tutorial.md

 4. Provide functions that govern the time evolution of the ABM.
 A user can provide an agent-stepping function, that acts on each agent one by one, and/or model-stepping function, that steps the entire model as a whole.
 These functions are standard Julia functions that take advantage of the Agents.jl [API](@ref).
 5. Collect data.
 To do this, specify which data should be collected, by providing one standard Julia `Vector` of data-to-collect for agents, and another one for the model, for example `[:mood, :wealth]`.
 The outputted data are in the form of a `DataFrame`.

+If you're planning of running massive simulations, it might be worth having a look at the [Performance Tips](@ref) after familiarizing yourself with Agents.jl.

 ## [1.
 The space](@id Space)
 Agents.jl offers several possibilities for the space the agents live in.